dfouhey/VLOGToolkit/Readme.md

 # Welcome to the VLOG Dataset!

 This repository contains useful tools for working with the VLOG dataset.
-We will be updating this with additional tools as time goes on.
-For the dataset itself, please see [http://people.eecs.berkeley.edu/~dfouhey/2017/VLOG/]
+We may update this with additional tools as time goes on.
+For the dataset itself, please see [here](http://people.eecs.berkeley.edu/~dfouhey/2017/VLOG/) or if you are lazy, the data file is [here](http://people.eecs.berkeley.edu/~dfouhey/2017/VLOG/data/data_v1.1.tgz).
+You may be able to download our cached copies if you meet certain conditions.
+Please see the website for details.

 Dependencies: